 57% (2023: 58%) of employees in the Frequentis Group are covered by collective bargaining agreements.
 At companies where there is no collective bargaining agreement, salaries are adjusted on the basis of external benchmarks and statutory requirements.
 However, the mode is up to the individual company.
 All employees in Austria (100%) are covered by collective bargaining agreements; the majority of them are at Frequentis AG and are covered by the Austrian collective bargaining agreement for the metalworking sector.
-No collective bargaining agreements are applicable in Brazil, France, Romania, and Italy.
+No collective bargaining agreements are applicable in Germany.
+Collective bargaining agreements are applicable in Brazil, France, Romania, and Italy.